 - Create a task when an email is flagged

 In addition to a more simplified workflow building process, Power Automate made accessibility easy.
 Users have the ability to build out the workflows on both web and mobile devices.
-For more information on how to build workflows on your phone, here is a good resource by Microsoft.
+Here is more information on how to build workflows on your phone by Microsoft.

 As for outside data, connectors are available to access different popular applications and data.
 The connectors can access both online and on-premise data without development having to access those applications.
 With Power Automate, you just need to provide the common triggers and actions within the applications.